|

 bed early, exhausted by the day's worries, and had fallen asleep

-alone.
-But, sometime in the early hours of the morning, she awoke
+alone but, sometime in the early hours of the morning, she awoke

 to find Legolas lying beside her.